 Hi.
 I’m Karen.
 I long like walks on the beach, scented candles, and sharp things.
 Sticks, needles, knives sharp enough to cut the piggly off a wiggly … that sort of thing.

 Nothing makes a woman shine that Match.com smile like a Buck Knife and a sharp stick.
 You might wonder what I’m doing with a stick and a buck knife.
-And to you I say WELCOME because you’re new ’round here.
+And to you I say WELCOME because you must be new ’round here.

 Everyone else is thinking “Oh, there’s Karen with a knife and a stick.
 I wonder if she’s teaching us to make a crossbow for shooting jelly beans.”